bediger4000/minmaxarray/README.md

 | 4 | 4 |
 | 5 | 6 |

-What is a program going to do, give back some comparisons for 0- or 1-length arrays?
+What is a program going to do, give back some comparisons for 0-length arrays?
+The program still has to make a comparison of the array length to zero.

+For single element arrays, min and max values are just that of the only elemennt, but a program still has to make a comparison of the array length to 1.

 For arrays of length 2, zero comparisons doesn't make sense.
+At least 1 comparison has to be done to check if `array[0]` is less than `array[1]`.
 Should the interview candidate point this out?

+I'll assume arrays of more than 3 elements.

 The [obvious algorithm](a0.go) sets variables `minimum` and `maximum` to the smallest number and largest number representable by whatever type the variables possess,